Pulitzer Prize-winning author Larry McMurtry dies at 84

 He had about 28,000 books in his nearby home in Archer City.
 “I’m very attached to the books.
 I need them.
 I need to be among them,” he told The AP in 2014.

 McMurtry’s writing collaboration with Diana Ossana began after she helped him get out of a slump following quadruple bypass heart surgery in 1991.
 They won the Academy Award for their screenplay for the 2005 movie “Brokeback Mountain,” based on an Annie Proulx short story about two cowboys who fall in love.
+His most recent novel, “The Last Kind Words Saloon,” came out in 2014.

 He told the Associated Press in 1994 that his life throughout the 1980s had been peripatetic — traveling between his bookstores across the country and a home in Los Angeles.
 Then the surgery forced him to stop moving.
 “It just so happened that I stopped at Diana’s kitchen table,” he said.